We use the third bedroom in our home as a teen lounge. It’s a great place for my daughter and her friends to watch t.v., play Wii and just hangout.

 Or, making their way in Hollywood as rising starlets,

 Yes, these walls are the stuff of which dreams, and memories, are made.

 Using your own memorabilia is such a simple way to add a personal touch.
 So, before you buy the typical media room art, consider using what you have: photos from vacations or costume parties, postcards, playbills, movie tickets, even old family photos.

-I always thought my grandparents looked like movie stars in these pictures, so I included them in the gallery wall.
+I always thought my grandparents looked like movie stars in these pictures, so I included them in this gallery wall.

 Did you know that you can turn any photo into a poster, like we did with the scene from New York City, by uploading your photo to blockposters.com ?
 Super easy and free!
 (Thank you to Karen, The Graphics Fairy, for sharing that resource on her blog.)

 I had so much fun putting this gallery wall together and reliving memories.
 It’s kind of like having a page out of a scrapbook on display.

 Not to say that there isn’t any store-bought art in the room.
 There is, but I’ll show it, and the rest of the room, to you after I add all the finishing touches.